 Then & Now

-For LGBTQ+ History Month, we're also taking a look at our own UJS history, and how things have changed in recent years.
-Join us for a conversation for Ella Rose, former UJS President, and Joel Rosen, incoming UJS President to discuss Jewish and LGBTQ+ identities, representation, intersectionality, and how UJS is changing.
-You can watch it live on our Facebook on February 22nd, and the recording will be available afterwards!
+For LGBTQ+ History Month, we took a look at our own UJS history, and how things have changed in recent years.
+Watch the facebook livestream for a conversation for Ella Rose, former UJS President, and Joel Rosen, current UJS President to discuss Jewish and LGBTQ+ identities, representation, intersectionality, and how UJS is changing.